 Vietnam’s GDP revision follows international practices: PM

-The Hanoitimes - In order to ensure transparency and publicity, Vietnam invited the International Monetary Fund (IMF) and representatives of the United Nations to take part in the recalculation process.
+In order to ensure transparency and publicity, Vietnam invited the International Monetary Fund (IMF) and representatives of the United Nations to take part in the recalculation process.

 Vietnam’s method to revise the GDP is transparent and follows international practices, according to Prime Minister Nguyen Xuan Phuc.

 |Prime Minister Nguyen Xuan Phuc at National Assembly's hearing.
 Source: VGP.|